NixLine-org/nixline-demo3/README.md

 ## Quick Start

-This demo repository shows NixLine pure upstream consumption.
+This demo repository shows Lineage pure upstream consumption.
 Policy files are materialized from the baseline without any local configuration.

 **Initial Setup (if policies are out of sync):**